saltyorg/docs/docs/reference/rclone-manual.md

     ```

     Make a note of that prefix; you will use it in the next two steps.

+    This prefix is used for two purposes:

+      1. Project names need to be unique across all of Google; a random prefix helps ensure this [the error that results in this case is non-obvious].

+      1. It helps these scripts unambiguously identify things that they have created.

 5. generate some service accounts